 licensed.
 If you want to have granular billing for usage that fluctuates within a billing interval, consider using metered billing instead of quantities.

 Charging different amounts based on quantity

 In some cases, you may want to adjust the cost per seat based on the number of seats in a subscription.
 For example, you could offer volume licensing discounts for subscriptions that exceed certain quantity thresholds.
-You can use tiers to adjust per-seat pricing in that manner.
+You can use tiers to adjust per-seat pricing.

 When you bill your customers, you may want to track usage at a different granularity than you bill.
 For example, consider a productivity software suite that charges 10 USD for every 5 users (or portion thereof) using the product.
 Without quantity transformation, they would need to increase the

 quantity of the subscription item by 1 for every 5 users.

 Number of Users

 Subscription Item Quantity Reported to Stripe